bbartling/BrickModelSummarizer/README.md

 ## Data
 The project contains a `my_data` subdirectory that houses a .txt file containing application-specific data, which is used in the RAG-inspired approach to assist the Language Model (LLM) with a prompt engineering template.
 This template incorporates the following features:

-SentenceTransformer Embeddings: It utilizes the paraphrase-distilroberta-base-v2 model from the sentence_transformers library to generate semantic embeddings.
+**SentenceTransformer Embeddings**: It utilizes the paraphrase-distilroberta-base-v2 model from the sentence_transformers library to generate semantic embeddings.
 This process enhances similarity comparisons between different pieces of content.

-Cosine Similarity: The project employs cosine similarity metrics from sklearn to measure semantic closeness between the user's query and pre-defined content chunks.
+**Cosine Similarity**: The project employs cosine similarity metrics from sklearn to measure semantic closeness between the user's query and pre-defined content chunks.

-Text Splitter: To achieve more accurate retrievals, a custom-defined function is used to split large text into manageable chunks with an overlap.
+**Text Splitter**: To achieve more accurate retrievals, a custom-defined function is used to split large text into manageable chunks with an overlap.

 Additionally, within the `my_data` subdirectory, two Python scripts are provided to convert PDF or Word documents into text files.
 These scripts will loop over the directory to find files with these extensions and merge their contents into one text file.
 The text file needs to be cleaned before the LLM script can use it with the RAG-inspired data retrieval approach and the prompt engineering template.